 Connect your Xbox One controller using Bluetooth

 Some Xbox One controllers support Bluetooth for wireless connection.
 To tell if your controller does, look at the plastic around the Xbox logo.
-Is it part of the face of the controller?
-If so, it has Bluetooth.
-But if the plastic surrounding the logo matches and leads into the triggers/bumpers, it doesn’t support Bluetooth.
-Bluetooth-compatible Xbox One controllers came bundled with the Xbox One S and have been sold ever since.
-So if you purchased a new controller after August 2016, there’s a good chance it has Bluetooth.
+If the surrounding plastic is part of the main controller body, it supports Bluetooth.
+If not, you’re out of luck.
+Bluetooth-compatible Xbox One controllers come bundled with the Xbox One S and have been sold ever since.
+If you purchased a new controller after August 2016, there’s a good chance it has Bluetooth.
 Look at the images below as an example.

 - Step 1: Navigate to Settings on your PC and click Devices.